Saigon eating guide

 3. Is it safe to eat in Saigon?
 Should I try street foods in Saigon?

 It’s safe to eat at restaurants because the quality is guaranteed.
 Some street food stalls offering cheap prices aren’t good for you to eat there.
-There are various street food stalls which are famous among locals because the foods are tasty and safe.
+There are various street food stalls that are famous among locals because the foods are tasty and safe.
 It’s safe if you know the right places to eat.
 As I mentioned above, street food is an important part of Saigon which you shouldn’t miss.
 Just find safe food stalls to eat and enjoy the local life.

 First day: breakfast with Banh Mi and iced coffee, lunch with Bun Bo Hue and iced tea, Bun Thit Nuong for dinner, Sweet Soup at Ben Thanh night market.

 Second day: Broken Rice and soup for breakfast, lunch with Steamed Rice and Braised Pork and Egg with Caramelized Sauce, Stir-fried Morning Glory, dinner with Crab Soup, Seafood and Snail Dishes at snail stall at night.

 Third day: Crab Soup Cake for breakfast, lunch with Stuffed Pancake, dinner with Banh Xeo, enjoy Durian, Rambutan, Star Apple… or Mixed Fruit with Ice, Cream and Siro.

 Places to eat the best foods are in the post 50 Best Foods and Where to eat them in Ho Chi Minh city

 5. Should I join a food tour in Saigon? – Saigon eating guide

 If you don’t have much time in the city, a Saigon food tour by motorbike with a talented guide will show you the city at its best.
 Safe and delicious foods, hidden stories and food stalls, receipts and how to eat unique foods, interacting with locals are things you shouldn’t miss a Saigon food tour.